How to remove the last N number of commits in git?

-Are you looking for a way to remove the last N number of commits from your Git repository?
+Are you looking for a way to delete the last N number of commits from your Git repository?
 If yes then you’ve come to the right place!
-In this blog post, I’ll show you how you can easily remove commits in Git using the following two commands:
+In this blog post, I’ll show you how you can easily delete last n commit in Git using the command git reset

 The “git reset” command allows us to discard commits, moving the branch pointer to a previous commit and destroying the commits in the process.
 This means that the specified commits will be permanently deleted from the repository.